giampaolo/psutil/docs/index.rst

   can be either :const:`NIC_DUPLEX_FULL`, :const:`NIC_DUPLEX_HALF` or
   :const:`NIC_DUPLEX_UNKNOWN`, *speed* is the NIC speed expressed in mega bits (MB), if it can't be determined (e.g. 'localhost') it will be set to ``0``, *mtu* is the maximum transmission unit expressed in bytes.
+  See also `examples/ifconfig.py <https://github.com/giampaolo/psutil/blob/master/examples/ifconfig.py>`__
+  for an example application.
   Example:

     >>> import psutil
     >>> psutil.net_if_stats()